This test is also called:

 - Cancer antigen 125 test

 Your doctor may order a CA-125 test if you’re about to start treatment for ovarian cancer.
-The test will help him determine how active your tumor is now and after your therapy.
+The test will help them determine how active your tumor is now and after your therapy.
 This will give a pretty good picture of how well your treatment is working.
 You may have this test done several times during your ovarian cancer treatment.

 If you have a high risk for ovarian cancer, your doctor may recommend that you have the CA-125 blood test along with a transvaginal ultrasound on a regular basis.
 80% or more of women with ovarian cancer have high levels of CA-125.